 “Me either,” My‑re replied.

-Retrieving their empty glasses, My-re glanced at the patrons.
-The tavern was about half full.
-It would keep her busy, but not swamped, so the rest of the evening should go by quickly.
-Checking the status of her customers, the commotion in the tavern went still.
+Retrieving their empty glasses, My‑re glanced at the patrons, who filled half the tavern.
+It would keep her busy but not swamped, so the rest of the evening should go by quickly.

 “Lady Sheila Greywand,” came murmurs from the patrons.
 Chairs scooted across the stone floor.
 They all stood as she passed.

-My-re watched as Sheila spoke to Pol in a soft tone.
-He nodded several times, then said, “Right away.”
+My‑re watched as Sheila spoke to Pol in a soft tone.
+He nodded several times and then said, “Right away.”

-Approaching My-re, General Pol said, “Lady Greywand has asked to see the Hero of the Mist.”
+Approaching My‑re, Pol said, “Lady Greywand has asked to see the Heroine of the Mist.”

 “Who?”